alexxbout/demoj/README.md

 The code for the web application is available into the common.

-The master branch is used for documentation and common parts.
+The master branch is used for documentation and common parts such as insallation scripts and elctronics.

-# Libraries & frameworks
+## Libraries & frameworks

 - DFRobot INA 219
 - Rpi ws281x